Diabetic Socks vs. Compression Socks: What’s the Difference?

 • Deep vein thrombosis (DVT)

 DVT occurs when a blood clot develops in a vein in the leg.
-These clots can not only be very painful, but they can actually cause serious problems — especially if the clot travels to the lungs.
+These clots can be painful and cause serious problems — especially if the clot travels to the lungs.
 Compression socks can prevent DVT and can also help alleviate pain if you have already had DVT.

 • Varicose veins

-Varicose veins are veins that are enlarged veins that appear to be dark purple or blue.
+Varicose veins are enlarged veins that appear to be dark purple or blue.
 They are caused by valves in the veins that cause blood to flow in the wrong direction or to pool.
 They can sometimes become painful, and compression socks can help to relieve the pain.

 • Leg swelling